Skip to main content

 Growkit

-Otherwise known as a growbox or grow kit.
-Growkit is a growing kit that allows you to grow a plant or mushrooms yourself.
+Also known as a growbox or grow kit.
+A growkit is a cultivation set that allows you to grow plants or mushrooms yourself at home.
 It consists of a substrate that, properly cared for, will produce fruiting bodies.
-In the case of mushrooms, it is a block of mature mycelium that, under the right conditions, is ready to release fruiting bodies.
+In the case of mushrooms, it is a block of mature mycelium that, under the right conditions, is ready to produce fruiting bodies.

 H